Bike tour in the coffee triangle

 Written by Jeanette

 Check our travel guide Casanare -the Colombian safari- for more info on the Llanos Orientales.
-Need a hotel in Yopal prior to your trip, check here the options.
+Need a hotel in Yopal prior to your trip, check the options here.